andytudhope/living-blue-book/source/knowledge_repo/index.md

 "So, then, if you can’t ever end things neatly, can’t ever put them back quite the way you found them, surely the alternative is to remain stubbornly carbonated with possibility, to never rest from your rotation.
 To keep assembling stories between us, stories about how everything was everything, about how much we loved." — Ella Frances Sanders

 "To celebrate, or to dwindle into dullness, seems to me the law at work here." — Ben Okri

+"Nonetheless, he devotes his life to searching for it: thus begins the adventure, the high romance, the romance of seeking \[...\] In which case seeking itself is a spiritual error." — Maggie Nelson

 "Hold this moment forever, I tell myself; it may never come again." — Pico Iyer